 I let out a laugh, thinking of a young rebellious Sam that pranked teachers.
 "And you became a teacher?"

 "And you're the same person you were in your teens?"
 He asked, mimicking my astounded and amused tone.

-I knew he was talking about my wings, and easily change to the direction of conversation.
+I knew he was talking about my wings and had easily changed the direction of the conversation.
 I had no desire to spend the night moping, so I accepted it.
 "Well, unless I'm trying to scare someone, I usually keep my wings covered."
 We both took a moment to remember the night he went to Casabelle's home to tell us that he had unlocked Claire's dormant dragon.
 "It's a matter of modesty and keeping dragons secret.
-When I was younger I was a lot less worried with it, running around without a care in the world."
+When I was younger I was a lot less worried about it, running around without a care in the world."

 "Can I-" Curiosity seemed to be getting the better of him.
 "Can I see your wings?"

 I didn't know how to answer.
 I knew he didn't just mean the runes on my shoulders, and even if he did...
 Those runes were sacred and personal, sharing them with someone was a pretty large leap.
 He didn't simply want to see me with my shirt off, he wanted to look into the runes themselves.
 More than that, he wanted to see my actual wings.
 Wings hidden by magic, wings I had never shown another living being...